Best 3 Year Fixed Mortgage Rates in Ontario

 Payment: $18,94/mo

-Since mortgage interest rates are the biggest expense for many in Ontario, it makes sense to look for the best way possible to save on this cost.
-Here’s why a 3-year fixed rate could save you more.
+Since mortgage interest rates are the single biggest expense for many in Ontario, it makes sense to look for the best way possible to save on this cost.in short, the three-year fixed rate has been popular because homeowners appreciate the potential for it to help save money, today and at renewal time, while protecting against short term interest rate fluctuations.
+Let’s take a closer look.

-Given the likelihood of the economy slowing down and rates falling in turn, the possibility of a lower renewal rate in 2026-2027 is reasonably good.
-The economic consensus shows rates falling to the 4% range by 2027.
-Moreover, the Bank of Canada sees inflation and its rates dropping over the coming 3 years.
+Given the likelihood of the economy slowing down and rates falling in turn, the possibility of a lower renewal rate in 2027-2028 is reasonably good.
+The economic consensus shows mortgage rates holding below the 4% range through to 2027.
+Moreover, the Bank of Canada sees inflation holding steady over the coming 3 years.
 The signs of the slowing economy include:

 • Shrinking / no Canadian GDP growth, and negative per-capita GDP growth.